The Doctrine of Res Ipsa Loquitur

 Introduction

-It is Latin term which means "the thing speaks for itself".
-It is played a crucial role in the evolution of tort law.
-This maxim allows a plaintiff to establish a prima facie case of negligence without providing direct evidence of the defendant's wrongdoing.
-Instead, the surrounding circumstances of the incident are deemed so inherently negligent that the mere occurrence of the event implies negligence.
+Res ipsa loquitur is a famous maxim which means "the thing speaks for itself".
+This maxim plays an important role in the law of tort and the evidence law.
+It allows plaintiffs to make a prima facie case of negligence without providing direct evidence of the defendant's wrong conduct.
+The incident's circumstances are considered to be sufficiently careless that the event itself is considered negligent or careless.

-• The cause of the accident was under the control of the defendants
+1. Sole control of the incident was under the control of the defendant (wrongdoer).

-Where this definition is applied, the burden of proof shifts from the plaintiff to the defendant and then defendant have to disprove the accusation upon him.
+When this doctrine is applicable in the case, the burden of proof shifts from the plaintiff (victim) to the defendant.
+Then the defendant has to disprove the accusation upon him with facts.

-In the United States, this maxim found a flexible audience among jurists and scholars.
-The landmark case of Scott v.
-London and St. Katherine Docks Co.
-(1865) influenced American courts to apply this doctrine in negligence cases.
-Over the time, Res Ipsa Loquitur became a precious tool for plaintiff's seeking to establish a prima facie case without solid proof of negligence.
+The case of Scott v London and St. Katherine Docks Co.
+(1865) made this doctrine applicable to negligence cases in American Courts.
+Later, this doctrine of Res ipsa Loquitur, became a popular way for the plaintiff in order to establish a prima facie case even without solid proof of negligence.

-(1) Without negligence, the incident that injured the plaintiff would not have occurred.
+(1) Negligence should always be there, without negligence the incident would not have occurred.

 (2) The instrument or circumstance causing the harm is under the defendant's sole control and